tektoncd/community/teps/0090-matrix.md

             component-build-1     component-build-2       component-build-3
 ```

-I may need to specify a *get-component-list* `PipelineTask` that fetches the components directories/file names from a configuration file
+I may need to specify a *get-component-list* `PipelineTask` that fetches the components directories or filenames from
-in my repository or based existing directories/file and produces a `Result` that is used to dynamically execute `TaskRuns` for each component.
+a configuration file in my repository and produces a `Result` that is used to dynamically execute `TaskRuns` for each
+component.

-The *get-component-list* task can also check what files where changed in the triggering PR/commit to only build components that where changed.
+The *get-component-list* `PipelineTask` can also check what files were changed in the triggering PR/commit to only
+build components that were changed.

 ```
                                      clone